 Unit V – The Future of Our Children: 2000 to present

 During the course, students will be working in “research groups” to analyze readings and websites to construct an understanding of how the dynamics of child and family life have emerged over time.
-We will explore five themes with regard to child and family history:
+We will explore five contexts with regard to child and family history:

 1. Organization: What caused societies/communities, families and groups to organize in the ways that they did?